Bassit198/javaProjects/README.md

 This Repo houses all of my personal and educational projects written in JAVA.
-Each project can be found on its individual branches.
+Each project is written to its individual branch.